 Thursday marks the 13th time the Ravens and Philadelphia will meet in the preseason with Baltimore holding a 7-5 edge.
 The all-time regular-season series is tied at 2-2-1.

 The Ravens own a 35-12 record in preseason games under Harbaugh and have won a remarkable 15 in a row, a streak going back to the beginning of the 2016 preseason.

 Unofficial (and largely speculative) injury report

-The Ravens are not required to release an injury report like they do for regular-season games, but I’ve offered my best guess on what the injury report would look like if one were to be released ahead of Saturday night’s game in Philadelphia.
+The Ravens are not required to release an injury report like they do in the regular season, but I’ve offered my best guess on what one would look like if it were to be released ahead of Thursday’s game.

-Most of the players ruled to be out will come as no surprise, but the status of a few will be in question.
-This list, of course, will not include any veterans who may be held out of the preseason opener due to the coaching staff’s preference.
+Most of the players ruled to be out will come as no surprise, but the status of several will remain in question.
+Of course, this list does not include any veteran starters who could be held out due to the coaching staff’s preference.